Early Childhood Education Club

 The ECEC exists to facilitate the professional development of its members through participation in a variety of early childhood activities at the local, state and national levels.

 What does the club do?
 The club participates in a number of worthwhile activities.
-We also attend conferences where we learn about the early childhood field and network with professional educators and other early childhood students.
+Members also attend conferences where we learn about the early childhood field and network with professional educators and other early childhood students.
 We create awareness of the issues affecting young children and their families by sponsoring events during the Week of the Young Child.

-We also host professional development workshops for early childhood educators.
+The Club hosts professional development workshops for early childhood educators.

 What are the benefits of membership?